pescap/helmholtz_scattering/README.md

 `git clone https://github.com/pescap/helmholtz_scattering.git`

-Sound-soft problem tested with a number of precision and frequencies.
+Sound-soft problem tested with a number of precisions and frequencies.

-Work in progress for Sound-hard problem. (not stable).
+Work in progress for sound-hard problem. (not stable).

 A little documentation available in "scattering.tex" (or "scattering.pdf").